Saturday, May 1, 2010

 Photograph Cooper-Hewitt Museum

 Every morning a servant would politely greet him at the doors of the new mansion of Andrew Carnegie.
 Silently he would make his way to the Aeolian organ in the reception hall where he waited.
 Then, exactly at 7:00, he began playing.
-The music wafted up throughout the house, gently rousing Mr. and Mrs. Carnegie from their slumber.
+The music wafted upward, gently rousing Mr. and Mrs. Carnegie from their slumber.

 Andrew Carnegie's day could now begin.